Upper Canada Rebellion: London rebellion

-Patriot war
+Patriot War

 British forces and the Canadian militia defeated an invasion attempt by a Hunters' Lodges paramilitary unit based in the United States.

 The rebels from Toronto travelled to the United States in groups of two.
 Mackenzie, Duncombe, Rolph and 200 supporters fled to Navy Island in the Niagara River and declared themselves the Republic of Canada on December 13.
-They obtained supplies from supporters in the United States, resulting in British reprisals (see Caroline affair).
+They obtained supplies from supporters in the United States, resulting in the Caroline affair.
 On January 13, 1838, under attack by British armaments, the rebels fled.
 Mackenzie went to the United States mainland where he was arrested for violating the Neutrality Act.

 The rebels continued their raids into Canada using the U.S. as a base of operations and, in cooperation with the U.S. Hunters' Lodges, dedicated themselves to the overthrow of British rule in Canada.
-The raids did not end until the rebels and Hunters were defeated at the Battle of the Windmill, just eleven months after the initial battle at Montgomery's Tavern.
+The raids did not end until the rebels and Hunters were defeated at the Battle of the Windmill, 11 months after the initial battle at Montgomery's Tavern.

-Consequences: execution or transportation
+Aftermath

 Proclamation from December 1837, offering a reward for the capture of William Lyon Mackenzie.

 The British government was concerned about the rebellion, especially in light of the strong popular support for the rebels in the United States and the Lower Canada Rebellion.
-Bond Head was recalled in late 1837 and replaced with Sir George Arthur who arrived in Toronto in March 1838.
-Parliament also sent Lord Durham to become Governor-in-Chief of the British North American colonies, so that Arthur reported to Durham.
+Head was recalled in late 1837 and replaced by Sir George Arthur who arrived in Toronto in March 1838.
+Parliament also sent Lord Durham to become governor-in-chief of the British North American colonies, so that Arthur reported to Durham.
 Durham was assigned to report on the grievances among the British North American colonists and find a way to appease them.
 His report eventually led to greater autonomy in the Canadian colonies and the union of Upper and Lower Canada into the Province of Canada in 1840.

 Over 800 people were arrested after the rebellion for being Reform sympathisers.
 Van Egmond died of an illness he acquired while imprisoned while Lount and Peter Matthews were sentenced to the gallows for leading the rebellion.
-Other rebels were also sentenced to hang and ninety-two men were sent to Van Diemen's Land.
+Other rebels were also sentenced to hang, and 92 men were sent to Van Diemen's Land.
 A group of rebels escaped their prison at Fort Henry and travelled to the United States.
-A general pardon for everyone but Mackenzie was issued in 1845, and Mackenzie himself was pardoned in 1849 and allowed to return to Canada, where he resumed his political career.
+A general pardon for everyone but Mackenzie was issued in 1845; Mackenzie was pardoned in 1849 and allowed to return to Canada, where he resumed his political career.